puneetsingh99/primenumber/README.md

 # primenumber
- check whether the birthday is a prime number
+ check whether the number entered is a prime number The goal of this project is to practice CSS and JavaScript skills